Home » By Ingredient » Bread » Roasted Tomato Bread

 Let it rise for another 20-30 minutes or until the dough has risen a ways above the bread pan.

-Preheat the oven to 350 degrees F. ย Place a baking sheet on the bottom rack in the oven and pour two cups of boiling water in it (this will create a nice steam bath for the bread while its baking for optimal rise and texture.) ย Place the bread on the rack just above it and bake for it for 40-50 minutes or until the top of the bread is browned and the loaf sounds hollow when you tap on it with your knuckles.
+Preheat the oven to 350 degrees F. Place a baking sheet on the bottom rack in the oven and pour two cups of boiling water in it (this will create a nice steam bath for the bread while its baking for optimal rise and texture.)
+Place the loaf pans on the rack just above it and bake for it for 40-50 minutes or until the top of the bread is browned and the loaf sounds hollow when you tap on it with your knuckles.

 Remove the bread from the oven and transfer to a wire rack to cool before slicing.